-Public safety is at the heart of all we do.
+Public safety is at the foundation of all we do.
 The Thornton Substation Project will comply with federal, state and company safety standards.
 It's our mission to ensure your family, neighbors, and every one of our employees stay safe each day.

 Before and during construction, Xcel Energy will take safety measures including: